FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 For class tweaking, classes use their [internal names](../mixins/bytecode#class-names).

-For example, the class tweaker entries for the constants we added in the [mixin section](#creating-the-mixin) would respectively be:
+For example, the class tweaker entry for the `RecipeBookType` constant we added in the [mixin section](#creating-the-mixin) would be:

 <<< @/reference/latest/src/main/resources/example-mod.classtweaker#enum-extension-no-impls-example-entry{classtweaker:no-line-numbers}

-and

-<<< @/reference/latest/src/main/resources/example-mod.classtweaker#enum-extension-ctor-impls-example-entry{classtweaker:no-line-numbers}

 ## Applying Changes {#applying-changes}